in the Annex and Queen West,

 What is Annex Improv?

-Annex Improv is a session of Improv classes directed by award-winning Second City alumnus Brian G. Smith.
+Annex Improv is a workshop program offering i) Evening Classes and ii) Corporate Team-Buildling sessions of 'Improv' directed by award-winning Second City alumnus Brian G. Smith.

-Annex Improv focuses on exercises that promote honest reactions and interactions.
-The process is deep - promoting better relationships, creative writing, and personal/professional growth.
-Read below how you could benefit from this popular class!
+Annex Improv employs simple exercises that promote honest, fun interactions.
+The process is deep - promoting better relationships, social confidence, and personal/professional growth.

 You Will Grow